QILINXIE02/reading-notes/102/class5.md

 <body>
     <p>This is a red paragraph.</p>
 </body>
-External CSS: You can create a separate CSS file (with a .css extension) and link it to your HTML documents using the <link> element.
+External CSS: I can create a separate CSS file (with a .css extension) and link it to my HTML documents using the <link> element.
 For example:

 HTML file (index.html):